xod-wow/LiteAssist/README.txt

 LiteAssist
 ==========
-  - by Xodiv (formerly) of Proudmoore
+  - by Xodiv of Nagrand (formerly of Proudmoore)

 This is an addon for the computer game World of Warcraft.